BA Mount Mercy College

 Loes’ criminal justice research centers on diversity issues and citizen attitudes towards the criminal justice system, and his higher education research focuses on how college affects students.
 He is a faculty associate in the Center for Research on Undergraduate Education at The University of Iowa, where he has written on a wide array of topics such as cognitive development/critical thinking, missing data, student persistence, technology, binge drinking, effective instruction, and diversity-related issues.

-His work appears in a variety of outlets such as The Journal of Higher Education, Higher Education, New Directions for Institutional Research, Journal of the Scholarship of Teaching and Learning, Journal for the Study of Postsecondary and Tertiary Education, and the International Journal for the Scholarship of Teaching & Learning.
+His work appears in a variety of outlets such as The Journal of Higher Education, Journal of College Student Development, Higher Education, New Directions for Institutional Research, Journal of the Scholarship of Teaching and Learning, Journal for the Study of Postsecondary and Tertiary Education, and the International Journal for the Scholarship of Teaching & Learning.
 Additionally, his research on critical thinking was used for the landmark U.S. Supreme Court case Fisher v.
 University of Texas at Austin.
 He has presented his research at numerous international and domestic conferences and works regularly as a research consultant.